markolalovic/markolalovic.github.io/README.md

 # My Homepage

-This repository contains my homepage, built with the [Jekyll Midnight theme](https://github.com/pages-themes/midnight) and some modifications.
+This repository contains my homepage, built with the [Jekyll Midnight theme](https://github.com/pages-themes/midnight) with some added modifications.

 ## Modifications